Nora Zaïdi

-Nora Zaïdi (Nora Mebrak-Zaïdi), born on July 6, 1965 in Bethoncourt (French département of Doubs), daughter of an Algerian textile toiler, is a French activist who served in the European Parliament from 1989 to 1994.
+Nora Zaïdi (Nora Mebrak-Zaïdi), born on July 6, 1965 in Bethoncourt (French département of Doubs) is a French activist who served in the European Parliament from 1989 to 1994.

 SOS Racisme activist

-Delegate from Montbéliard for the second national congress of SOS Racisme in 1988 at Noisiel (Seine-et-Marne), she declared in an interview broadcast in the main evening news programme of the Second public TV channel about the right of foreigners to vote : "My father arrived 30 years ago in France, today he is retired.
-He worked, he paid his taxes, things were always decided for him, it is an aberration.".
+Delegate from Montbéliard for the second national congress of SOS Racisme in 1988 at Noisiel (Seine-et-Marne), she declared in an interview broadcast in the main evening news programme of the Second public TV channel about the right of foreigners to vote: "My father arrived 30 years ago in France, today he is retired.
+He worked, he paid his taxes, things were always decided for him, it is an aberration."

 Member of the European Parliament

-At the European Parliament election in 1989, she is not yet 24, she has just got a first degree and master in modern language studies and she is put at the 20th place on the French Socialist Party list even if she is not a party member : "I never was a member of the Socialist Party, and still I am not.
-But he (Laurent Fabius) met several delegates from SOS Racisme, and finally chose me.".
-She is elected, first French MEP with roots in Algeria, alongside Djida Tazdaït, a Lyon activist chosen by The Greens.
-Eighteen years later, she declares: "I was the youngest.
-It was exciting for five years.", "I was still a bit lost, far from my background and too young".
+At the European Parliament election in 1989, she was not yet 24, she has just got a first degree and master in modern language studies and was put at the 20th place on the French Socialist Party list even though she was not a party member: "I never was a member of the Socialist Party, and still I am not.
+But he (Laurent Fabius) met several delegates from SOS Racisme, and finally chose me."
+She was elected as the first French MEP with roots in Algeria, alongside Djida Tazdaït, a Lyon activist chosen by the Greens.
+Eighteen years later, she declared: "I was the youngest.
+It was exciting for five years. ...
+I was still a bit lost, far from my background and too young."